W-Sitting Position in Babies and Toddlers – Is It Bad for Your Child?

 Alternative Sitting Options for Children Who Sit in W-Position

-Children who are used to sitting in W-position cannot be corrected by simply advising them not to do so.
+Children who are used to sitting in the W-position cannot be corrected by simply advising them not to do so.
 It is important to provide them with alternatives that allow them to sit comfortably and get used to the new position.

 • Changing their sitting position all of a sudden may not be easy for kids.
 Therefore, you can start off by giving them a small stool that allows them to stay close to the ground, and engage with other kids or toys while playing.